AIRSHOW-U.S. arms companies see rising foreign demand

 The Air Force currently oversees 2,800 foreign military sales cases valued at $138 billion in 100 countries, she said.
 "I see the caseload and the dollars continuing to increase."

-William Swanson, chief executive of Raytheon Co (RTN.N), told Reuters in an interview that he and his top executives had planned 162 meetings over the coming days.
+William Swanson, chief executive of Raytheon Co, told Reuters in an interview that he and his top executives had planned 162 meetings over the coming days.
 "We are overbooked."

 Raytheon expects its international sales to generate about 30 percent of revenues in coming years, up from around 26 percent now, he said.